Closing Product Lifecylce with Innovative Technology

-The pyrolysis of biomass differs from processes such as gasification or incineration since it takes place solely through the influence of heat and without the addition of oxygen.
+The pyrolysis of biomass differs from processes such as gasification or incineration.
+It takes place solely through the influence of heat and without the addition of oxygen.

 Pyrolysis is the thermal decomposition of a material in the absence of oxygen.
 Depending on the process, valuable raw materials such as pyrolysis charcoal, pyrolysis oil and gas are produced.